DISCOVER-Robotics/sdk/examples/airbot_aloha/README.md

     - Typically, follow the connection order, where available camera device numbers are incremented by even numbers, such as 0, 2, 4...
     - If your computer has a built-in regular camera, it occupies one device number, and externally connected camera device numbers start from 2 and increment by even numbers: 2, 4, 6... (if cameras were connected before the computer started, the device number of the built-in camera may not be 0; in rare cases, after connecting cameras post-startup, the built-in camera's device number may not be 0).
     - If your computer has a built-in depth/structured light camera (like Windows Hello camera), the RGB camera and depth camera each occupy a device number, and externally connected camera device numbers start from 4 and increment by even numbers: 4, 6, 8...
+- `-can`: Can device interfaces of the teach-follow arms groups, default is '0 1 2 3', in this case, can0&can2 correspond to the teacher arms, and can1&can3 correspond to the follower arms.
 - `-mts`: Specifies the maximum number of frames to be captured; specified by the specific task.
 When reaching the maximum time steps, the program will prompt.
 - `-tn`: Task name, specified by the specific task.